This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Venom Potency and LD50 Rating

-- LD50 tests use mice, not humans
+Yet LD50 Comparison tests use mice, not people, and that changes the story.

 - Human encounters are rare